 Many of my donut recipes contain nut flour.
 If you can’t eat nuts, here is an easy substitution to make the donuts nut free:

 Take out the almond flour and substitute 1/4 cup gluten free flour blend for 1/2 cup almond flour.
 You may need to tweak moisture a bit in the recipe, but this usually works well.

 How long do you bake gluten free donuts for?

-If you are baking your gf donuts in a BabyCakes Donut Maker, it will take 3-4 minutes for your donuts to bake.
-If you are making a gluten free donut recipe in a donut pan, your donuts will need to bake for 20-22 minutes at 350F degrees.
+If you are baking your gf donuts in a Babycakes Donut Maker, it will take 3-4 minutes for your donuts to bake.
+If you are making one of these donut recipes in a donut pan, your donuts will need to bake for 20-22 minutes at 350F degrees.

 Can you use a gluten free cake mix in a donut pan or donut maker?

 Of course, I would love for you to try one of the donut recipes below, but if you are looking to make donuts with a mix, my favorite gluten free donut mix is: